And so I did.

 The last suggested topic was to go on a nature walk and write about it.
 That might be easy for some, but in San Jose, not as much.
 Of course, that is an excuse, but in this busy month, to drive somewhere green (other than a city park) is too time consuming and takes too much energy.
 So much of California is dry and brown right now.
 I just miss my Northwest.
 However, I know my pages are dark this month, so I took the time to make something a little lighter.

-I was thinking about my former (4th grade) teacher and friend, Patrick Salsich, who passed away a while ago.
+I was thinking about my former (4th grade) teacher and friend, Patrick Salsich, who passed away nearly a year ago.
 We reconnected as adults, and he ended up putting one of my poems to music; one of the loveliest gifts ever given to me.
 (I really should make a video for it, and post it to YouTube.)
-Anyway, I made this
+Anyway, I made this:

 The poem is called “Mystery” and you can read it here.